-Independence policies and practices

-The PwC Global Independence Policy covers, among others, the following areas:

-- personal and firm independence, including policies and guidance on the holding of financial interests and other financial arrangements, e.g., bank accounts and loans by partners, staff, the firm and its pension schemes; - non-audit services and fee arrangements.
-The policy is supported by Statements of Permitted Services (SOPS), which provide practical guidance on the application of the policy in respect of non-audit services to audit clients and related entities; - business relationships, including policies and guidance on joint business relationships (such as joint ventures and joint marketing) and on purchasing of goods and services acquired in the normal course of business; and - acceptance of new audit and assurance clients, and the subsequent acceptance of any non-assurance services to be provided to those clients.
+Independence policies and practices The PwC Global Independence Policy covers, among others, the following areas: - personal and firm independence, including policies and guidance on the holding of financial interests and other financial arrangements, e.g., bank accounts and loans by partners, staff, the firm and its pension schemes; - non-audit services and fee arrangements.
+The policy is supported by Statements of Permitted Services (SOPS), which provide practical guidance on the application of the policy in respect of non-audit services to audit clients and related entities: - business relationships, including policies and guidance on joint business relationships (such as joint ventures and joint marketing) and on purchasing of goods and services acquired in the normal course of business; and - acceptance of new audit and assurance clients, and the subsequent acceptance of any nonassurance services to be provided to those clients.
 In addition, there is a Network Risk Management Policy governing the independence requirements related to the rotation of key audit partners.
 These policies and processes are designed to help PwC firms comply with relevant professional and regulatory standards of independence that apply to the provision of assurance services.
 Policies and supporting guidance are reviewed and revised when changes arise such as updates to laws and regulations, including any changes to the Code or in response to operational matters.

-PwC Israel supplements the PwC Global Independence Policy as required by local professional and regulatory rules where they are more restrictive than the network's policy.
+PwC Indonesia supplements the PwC Global Independence Policy as required by local regulations and other independence regulations, including the independence requirements of the United States Securities and Exchange Commission and those of the Public Accounting Oversight Board of the United States and EU Audit Regulation where they are more restrictive than the network's policy.

-Independence-related systems and tools

-As a member of the PwC network, PwC Israel has access to a number of systems and tools which support PwC firms and their personnel in executing and complying with their independence policies and procedures.
-These include:

-- The Central Entity Service (CES), which contains information about corporate entities including all PwC audit clients and their related entities (including all public interest audit clients and SEC restricted entities) as well as their related securities.
+Independence-related systems and tools As a member of the PwC network, PwC Indonesia has access to a number of systems and tools which support PwC firms and their personnel in executing and complying with their independence policies and procedures.
+These include: - The Central Entity Service (CES), which contains information about corporate entities including all PwC audit clients and their related entities (including all public interest audit clients and SEC restricted entities) as well as their related securities.
 CES assists in determining the independence restriction status of clients of the PwC firm and those of other PwC firms before entering into a new non-audit service or business relationship.
 This system also feeds Independence Checkpoint and the Authorisation for Services system; - 'Independence Checkpoint' which facilitates the pre-clearance of publicly traded securities by all partners and managerial practice staff before acquisition and is used to record their subsequent purchases and disposals.
-Where a PwC firm wins a new audit client or there is a change in the restriction status of a security, this system automatically informs those holding relevant securities of the requirement to sell the security where required; - Authorisation for Services (AFS) which is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit partner's conclusion on the permissibility of the service;
+Where a PwC firm wins a new audit client or there is a change in the restriction status of a security, this system automatically informs those holding relevant securities of the requirement to sell the security where required; - Authorisation for Services (AFS) which is a global system that facilitates communication between a non-audit services engagement partner and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit partner's conclusion on the permissibility of the service;